-National Day in the Grand Duchy of Luxembourg is celebrated every 23rd of June and is also known as the “Official Birthday of the Grand Duke or Duchess.”
+National Day in the Grand Duchy of Luxembourg is celebrated every 23 June and is also known as the “Official Birthday of the Grand Duke or Duchess.”
 However, the date does not actually correspond to the birthday of any present or past Duke or Duchess of Luxembourg.

-In 1890, Luxembourg became an independent nation.
-For a time, actual birthdays were observed, but in 1919, the Grand Duchess Charlotte’s “birthday” was observed on June 23rd instead of the real date of January 23rd.
-Again, fair summer weather was the reason for the adjustment.
-Charlotte was popular enough that, in 1947, her official birthday of June 23rd was declared a national holiday.
-In 1961, June 23rd was fixed as the permanent date, and though Charlotte’s reign ended in 1964, the June 23rd holiday continues to be celebrated up to the present.
+From 1919, the Grand Duchess Charlotte’s birthday was observed on 23 June instead of the real date of 23 January to ensure the celebration could be enjoyed with fair summer weather.
+In 1947, her observed birthday on 23 June was declared a national holiday.
+In 1961, the June date was made permanent.
+And though Charlotte’s reign ended in 1964, the June birthday date continues to be celebrated up to the present.